scrussell2/Election_Analysis/README.md

 ![Winning_Candidate](Images/Winning_Candidate.png)

-The winning candidate was written in Python as an '_if_' statement within the above mentioned '_for_' loop on _lines 126-137_ which is of similar pattern that was seen earlier with the largest county turnout.
-This told Python that for every vote per candidate that is greater than the winning count to save them as the highest until you finish the loop.
+The winning candidate was written in Python as an '_if_' statement within the above-mentioned '_for_' loop on _lines 126-137_ which is of a similar pattern that was seen earlier with the largest county turnout.
+This told Python that for every vote per candidate that is greater than the winning count save them as the highest until you finish the loop.
 In other words, save the candidate with the highest votes and only that candidate.
-Additionally on the '_if_' statement on line 140, Python was instructed with an '_and_' for the percentage of votes to function similar to the votes at the beginnig of the '_if_' statement.
-Lines 146-155 instructed Python how to print and save the output to a the _election_analysis.txt_.
+Additionally on the '_if_' statement on line 140, Python was instructed with an '_and_' for the percentage of votes to function similarly to the votes at the beginning of the '_if_' statement.
+Lines 146-155 instructed Python on how to print and save the output to the _election_analysis.txt_.
 Reference **Figure 9**.

 **Figure 13** - Python Winning Candidate

 ![Python_Winning_Candidate](Python_Winning_Candidate.png)

 ## Election Audit Summary

+As a proposal, this Python script can be used in any future county elections to gather the same data seen in this analysis with augmentation to the script.
+My recommendation on how that is accomplished is seen below:

+1.